claudiolucinda/FixedIncomeBR/README.md

 There is an additional function, `get_VNA_AMBIMA.R` which gets the relevant values for the indexed bonds.
 Another one is `PChg_BRbond.R`which gives the predicted percentage in bond prices for a given change in Yield to Maturity.

+There is also a suite of functions to price LTN bonds using the Black-Derman-Toy model using the ANBIMA model for the term structure.

 To install, use the `devtools::install_github("claudiolucinda/FixedIncomeBR")`.